asharirfan/website-file-changes-monitor/README.md

 ## 📖 Description

-### 🛡️ A hassle-free way to get alerted of file changes on your WordPress site & boost security.
+### 🛡️ A hassle-free way to get alerted of file changes on your WordPress & boost site security.

+Identify leftover files that could lead to sensitive data breaches, and malware injections during the early stages of an attack.

-Everyone who had a WordPress website hacked knows how difficult it is to detect the infiltration and identify all the file changes!
+Everyone who owns a WordPress website knows how difficult it is to manage the site's files.
+Leftover backup and source code files are very common, and they are the number one source of sensitive data breaches.
+Also, in case of a successful hack attack it is almost impossible to detect the infiltration and identify all the source code changes!

-Identify possible malicious hack attacks during the early stages.
-Easily spot the injected malware and code changes, thus recuperating the site back and clean the infection at the earliest possible.
+Easily spot leftover files, injected malware and code changes!
+Remove files that could leave you expose and clean malware infections at the earliest possible.

 ### ❓ Why Do You Need a Website File Changes Monitor?